-Matthew enrolled in the program after losing another job because the company went bankrupt, and wanted to future-proof his own skills.
+Matthew enrolled in the program after losing another job because the company went bankrupt, and he wanted to future-proof his skills.

 “During my research, I spoke with alumni who completed a Pathstream certificate program and had good results.
 I chose Pathstream because it required a part-time commitment, and the price was competitive.
 I didn’t want to enroll in a boot camp because it was expensive and needed me to commit more time.”